Declarations of no-objection (DNOs) for group companies

 Once the DNOs for group companies have been issued, you should notify DNB well in advance of any proposed changes to the control chain.

 This includes changes that cause a group company to acquire or increase a qualifying holding in a financial enterprise.
 In such a situation, Joint Guidelines prescribe an assessment of the new link in the control chain.
 A change to a group company holding a direct qualifying holding in a financial enterprise within the existing group structure will always require a DNO application.

 Other changes that must be reported to DNB in advance include transfers between group companies of indirect qualifying holdings or simplifications of the control structure that involve the removal of one or more links from the control chain.

 Changes can be reported by the group company in question or by one of the other companies of the group, such as the top holding company.

-You can report changes by submitting the digital ‘DNO notification form for group companies’ in the Digital Supervision Portal.
+You can report changes by submitting the digital ‘DNO notification form for group companies’ in My DNB Supervision Services.